-We chose Writers in the Storm as the name of this blog because every writer must weather the storm within: self doubt, rejection, deadlines and balancing our writing passion with everyday life.
-Not to mention the storm raging outside - the paradigm shift in the publishing industry.
+Writers in the Storm is the name of this blog because every writer must weather the storm within: self doubt, rejection, deadlines and balancing our writing passion with everyday life.
+Not to mention the storm raging outside — the paradigm shift in the publishing industry.

-We began this blog in April of 2010.
+The blog began in April of 2010.
 Over the years, we’ve narrowed our focus, to writing craft and inspiration.
 Many writers have helped us on the path, and we hope to give a hand back to aspiring writers.